yellowsink/ConsoleVideoPlayer/README.md

 allows the player to drop frames constantly to keep up to realtime speed, at the expense of framerate if your terminal is too slow.

+Unrelated fun fact: I stole the time debt system in an earlier state for the logic in a tetris game I never finished (mainly cause it's awesome!)

 ## Important notes
 This program likes to use multiple gigabytes of RAM.
 If you do not have much RAM be aware that your system will be